lynnfaraday/aresmush.com/_root/tutorials/config/describe.md

 ---
-title: Configuring the description system.
+title: Configuring the Description System
+layout: page
 tags:
 - config
 ---
-# Configuring the Description System

 To change the Description plugin configuration:

 1. Select Admin -> Setup.
 2. Edit `describe.yml`

+## exit_start_bracket and exit_end_bracket

+These options control the appearance of exit names in room descriptions.
+The default is square brackets, so exits appear like:

+     [N] Town Square

 ## tag_colors